7 Tips to Help Your Child Sleep Better

 Keep regular sleep hours

-Some parents establish a routine where their child goes to sleep early on school nights but stays up until whenever on weekend nights.
-However, this disrupts their circadian rhythm, which means it can be hard for them to get enough sleep.
+Some parents establish a routine where their child goes to sleep early on school nights but stays up until late on weekend nights.
+However, this disrupts their circadian rhythm, making it hard for them to get enough sleep.
 Regardless of whether it is a school night, weekend, or holiday, try to make sure your child goes to sleep and wakes up around the same time.
 Also, avoid letting your school-age child take long naps.

 Get outside and get active